Suprnova-Project/documentation/docs/README.md

 1) `supr` - The Suprnova command line application, which handles the background tasks essential to managing and working in Suprnova Transcoding Pools.

 2) `Suprnova GUI` - The Suprnova GUI interface for UWP, which enables easy management and execution of `supr` tasks.
 This application provides a user-friendly, highly-integrated Suprnova experience, and is strongly recommended to all users of Windows 10.

+### Security

+Thanks to its underlying libraries, Suprnova is a **double end-to-end encrypted** application, as it not only performs E2E encryption on the connection proctored between host and client - it also maintains a separate form of encryption to establish CFS replication streams beteen connected peers.
+This means that your top-secret, potentially expensive video assets are better-protected by Suprnova than by any other competing framework.
+Not even IBM's Aspera can come close to matching the security standards we employ with Suprnova.

 ## Getting Started